kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 ## Was Peterson's solution the first solution?

-No. Todo; Discuss Dekkers Algorithm
+No, Dekkers Algorithm (1962) was the first provably correct solution.
+A version of the algorithm is below.
 ```
 raise my flag
 while(your flag is raised) :